-- employee-related expenses, including salaries, benefits, travel and share-based compensation expense; - costs incurred for laboratory research, preclinical and nonclinical studies, clinical trials, statistical analysis and report writing, and regulatory compliance costs incurred with clinical research organizations and other thirdparty vendors; - costs incurred to conduct consistency and comparability studies; - costs incurred for the development and improvement of our manufacturing processes and methods; - costs associated with research activities for enabling technology platforms, such as next-generation vectors, promoters and re-administration of gene therapies; - costs associated with the rendering of collaboration services as well as the continued development of etranacogene dezaparvovec (the "Product"); - payments related to identifiable intangible assets without an alternative future use; - payments to our licensors for milestones that have been achieved related to our product candidates, including approval of the marketing authorization application ("MAA"); - facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, insurance, and other supplies; and - changes in the fair value of liabilities recorded in relation to our acquisition of Corlieve.
+- employee-related expenses, including salaries, benefits, travel and share-based compensation expense; - costs incurred for laboratory research, preclinical and nonclinical studies, clinical trials, statistical analysis and report writing, and regulatory compliance costs incurred with clinical research organizations and other thirdparty vendors; - costs incurred to conduct consistency and comparability studies; - costs incurred for the development and improvement of our manufacturing processes and methods; - costs associated with research activities for enabling technology platforms, such as next-generation vectors, promoters and re-administration of gene therapies; - costs associated with the rendering of collaboration services; - payments related to identifiable intangible assets without an alternative future use; - payments to our licensors for milestones that have been achieved related to our product candidates, including approval of the marketing authorization application ("MAA"); - facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, insurance, and other supplies; and - changes in the fair value of liabilities recorded in relation to our acquisition of uniQure France SAS.

-Our R&D expenses may vary substantially from period to period based on the timing of our research and development activities, including manufacturing campaigns, regulatory submissions and enrollment of patients in clinical trials.
+Our R&D expenses may vary substantially from period to period based on the timing of our research and development activities, including manufacturing campaigns, regulatory submissions, and enrollment of patients in clinical trials.
 The successful development of our product candidates is highly uncertain.
-Estimating the nature, timing or cost of the development of any of our product candidates involves considerable judgement due to numerous risks and uncertainties associated with developing gene therapies, including the uncertainty of:
+Estimating the nature, timing, or cost of the development of any of our product candidates involves considerable judgement due to numerous risks and uncertainties associated with developing gene therapies, including the uncertainty of:

-- the scope, rate of progress and expense of our research and development activities; - our ability to successfully manufacture and scale-up production; - clinical trial protocols, speed of enrollment and resulting data;

-- the effectiveness and safety of our product candidates; - the timing of regulatory approvals; and - our ability to agree to ongoing development budgets with collaborators who share the costs of our development programs.
+- the scope, rate of progress and expense of our research and development activities; - our ability to successfully manufacture and scale-up production; - clinical trial protocols, speed of enrollment and resulting data; - the effectiveness and safety of our product candidates; and - the timing of regulatory approvals.